tonyern/tonyern/README.md

 I was a computer science major at the University of Oklahoma.

-I am now working as a Development Engineer at ZennerUSA.
+I am now working as a Full-Stack Software Engineer at ZennerUSA.

-My interest is in full-stack development.

 Currently working a development job and on open-source projects.
 Always open to new opportunities!

-## Front-End
-ReactJS, JavaScript, TypeScript, HTML/CSS

-## Back-End
-Java, C#, Python, SQL

 ## LinkedIn & Website